astronomer/airflow-guides/guides/airflow-redshift.md

 ---
-title: "Orchestrate Redshift Operations from Airflow"
+title: "Orchestrating Redshift Operations from Airflow"
 description: "Everything you need to know about setting up a connection to Redshift and using available Redshift components."
 date: 2022-03-21T00:00:00.000Z
 slug: "airflow-redshift"